 Vote: Publish as is

-[Please explain your vote.
+[For votes to count, referees must reasonably explain why they voted as they did.
+Thus, please explain your vote.
 If you voted to publish pending minor changes, specify each change, why it is needed, and, possibly, how it should/could be done.]